ungleich/cdist/docs/src/cdist-stages.rst

 Summary
 -------
-If, and only if, all the stages complete without an errors, the configuration will be applied to the target.
+If, and only if, all the stages complete without errors, the configuration will be applied to the target.